Exact two-stage finite-mixture representations for species sampling processes: Illustrations

+a weakly informative specification that has minimal influence on the posterior distribution.
 For the Dirichlet process–based models, the concentration parameter $\alpha$ is assigned a Gamma prior, $\alpha \sim \dgamma(0.1, 0.1)$, which has mean $1$ and variance $10$.
-For the GSBFinite and GSBslice models, we assign a uniform prior $v \sim {\rm Beta}(1, 1)$ for the geometric parameter.
+For the GSBFinite and GSBSlice models, we assign a uniform prior $v \sim {\rm Beta}(1, 1)$ for the geometric parameter.
 All samplers were run for $S=100,\!000$ iterations, with predictive samples obtained after a burn–in period of $20,\!000$ iterations.

-For each example, we additionally report the execution times of all the models in the comparison over the $100,\!000$ iterations for the different choices of $\xi_j.$ All simulations have been conducted using the Julia language on a Macbook Air with M2 chip and 8GB RAM.
+For each example, we additionally report the execution times of all the models in the comparison over the $100,\!000$ iterations for the different choices of $\xi_j.$ All simulations have been conducted using the Julia language on a MacBook Air with M2 chip and 8GB RAM.
+Implementation details and the Julia code required to reproduce all numerical results are provided in the Supplementary material.